-Application forms are available through GrantsNT and guidelines are published on the Heritage Branch's website.
+Application forms are available through GrantsNT and guidelines are published on the Heritage Branch website.

-- Get quotes for the project

-- Go through the guideline, application form, and templates

-- Check eligibility requirements

-- Confirm involvement of relevant stakeholders - Speak with us about your project contact the Heritage Branch by telephone (08) 8999 5039 or by email: Heritage.Branch@nt.gov.au - Prepare your project plan/budget
+- Get quotes for the project. - Go through the guideline, application form, and templates. - Check eligibility requirements. - Confirm involvement of relevant stakeholders. - Speak with the Heritage Branch about your project - Prepare your project plan/budget.